eurekaclinical/eurekaclinical-patient-set-client/README.md

 ## What does it do?
 It is a library for accessing an implementation of Eureka!
 Clinical's RESTful APIs for patient set management from Java applications.
 It provides two REST API clients:

-* EurekaClinicalUserAgreementClient.java: for web clients to call a patient set service's REST APIs via a Eureka!
+* EurekaClinicalPatientSetClient.java: for web clients to call a patient set service's REST APIs via a Eureka!
 Clinical proxy.
-* EurekaClinicalUserAgreementProxyClient.java: for Java applications to call a patient set service's REST APIs directly.
+* EurekaClinicalPatientSetProxyClient.java: for Java applications to call a patient set service's REST APIs directly.

 ## Version 1.0 development series
 Latest release: [![Latest release](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/eurekaclinical-patient-set-client/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical//eurekaclinical-patient-set-client)